Editorial review

 The most common mistake is treating every AI course as interchangeable.
 Executive strategy, workplace productivity, AI literacy, prompt practice, technical ML, and team training solve different business problems.
 A course can be excellent and still be the wrong buy for your role.

-A senior leader usually needs decision frameworks: where AI can create value, what risks matter, how to judge vendors, and how to sponsor adoption without chasing demos.
-An operator or manager may get faster ROI from practical workflows for documents, analysis, meetings, and communication.
+A senior leader usually needs decision frameworks: where AI may create value, what risks matter, how to judge vendors, and how to sponsor adoption without chasing demos.
+An operator or manager may need practical workflows for documents, analysis, meetings, and communication.
 A non-technical professional may need literacy first so they can ask better questions before committing budget.

 The wrong path wastes time in predictable ways.
 Business readers overbuy technical depth before they know how AI will be used, pay for certificates that do not change any decision at work, or choose prompt-only courses when the real problem is adoption, governance, or team capability.